 Known for her gothic fantasies and perfect conjurings of bygone eras, Anne Rice crafts an intelligent, gripping, and moving thriller with Interview With a Vampire.
 Set in New Orleans in the 1700s, a vampire's first-person confessions are at once haunting, philosophically enlightening, and erotic.
 It's an easy favorite.
 Once you finish reading it, watch the movie adaptation, which stars Brad Pitt.

 A Taste of the Tone: "Like all strong people, she suffered always a measure of loneliness; she was a marginal outsider, a secret infidel of a certain sort."

 There's More Where That Came From… Next Up: Crooked Letter, Crooked Letter

-Everything about this screenplay is hot: the setting, the characters, the plot, and even the language.
+Everything about this screenplay is hot: the setting, the characters, the plot, and the language.
 Even reading the title out loud makes you tap your tongue—and not always in an uplifting way.
 Indeed, Cat on a Hot Tin Roof is bubbling with such intense passion that it becomes a tinderbox.
-And then once you read it, watch the movie version, starring Elizabeth Taylor and Paul Newman (the ultimate Hollywood pair).
+After you read it, watch the movie version, starring Elizabeth Taylor and Paul Newman (the ultimate Hollywood pair).

 A Taste of the Tone: "What is the victory of a cat on a hot tin roof?—I wish I knew… Just staying on it, I guess, as long as she can…"